Quality of Life in Out-of-Home Care

 Children in Foster Care

 Children in foster care have a right to religious freedom including the right to attend religious services and activities or to refrain from the practice of religion altogether.
-The child’s association with their religious group must be maintained, if so desired by the child and his/her family, while they are in out-of-home care.
+The child’s association with their religious group must be maintained, if so desired by the child and their family, while they are in out-of-home care.
 A parent or legal guardian has the authority to determine the child's religious preference, until the child is:

-• Old enough to choose a religion for themself, or
+• Old enough to choose a religion for them self, or

-• Parent's rights are terminated.
+• Parental rights are terminated.

 Out-of-Home Caregivers